 - Study visa: The study visa is for foreign national children of school-going age as well as students who want to undertake tertiary studies in South Africa.

 - Volunteer visa: This visa allows for voluntary or charitable work to be done with a registered NPO or NGO in South Africa.

 3. Ensure that the immigration company you work with is above board

-You’ll find that immigration agents for certain countries, for example New Zealand, are governed by strict rules and regulations.
-This means immigrants are able to check with official bodies and organisations that their agent is authorised and licensed.
+You’ll find that immigration agents for some countries, for example New Zealand, are governed by strict rules and regulations.
+This means you’re able to check with official bodies and organisations that the agent you’re dealing with is authorised and licensed.